Core Model

 10. Does it create shared gains that can compound over time?

-If the answer is mostly no, it's probably not an Economy for Everyone move, even if the messaging sounds amazing and your team is cheering.
+If the answers are mostly no, it's probably not an Economy for Everyone move even if the messaging sounds amazing.
+If your team is cheering anyway, slow down - that's usually the gap between what sounds good and what helps people.

 (Especially if your team is cheering.)